 We believe that dance is an integral and enriching part of life, and that every child and adult can benefit from dance experiences.
 Through community programs and partnerships, we share the beauty, artistry, and expression of dance to change lives across the South Plains.

-Ballet Lubbock’s Outreach Programming is made possible in part through funding from The Helen Jones Foundation, The CH Foundation, The REA Charitable Trust, The Texas Commission on the Arts, and donations from individuals like you.
+Ballet Lubbock’s Community Engagement Programming is made possible in part through funding from The Helen Jones Foundation, The CH Foundation, The REA Charitable Trust, The Texas Commission on the Arts, and donations from individuals like you.

 IN THE SCHOOLS

 Through our Dance Connect program, we partner with Communities in Schools (CIS) to bring free, weekly dance instruction to elementary schools across the South Plains.
-Over the past 5 years, we have taught in 19 elementary schools.
-Together, we reach 200+ students each week for the entire school year.
+Today we have a presence in 22 (and counting) elementary schools, donate over 400 pairs of dance shoes, and impact more than 600 students every week!